Thermoelectric power factors of defective scandium nitride nanostructures from first principles: Results and discussion

-Unless otherwise specified, all Seebeck coefficients and electronic conductances discussed below correspond to $T = 400~\text{K}$.
 As seen in previous theoretical literature, the measurable electronic parameters of thermoelectricity—namely the Seebeck coefficient and electric conductivity—can be calculated from DFT, yielding satisfactory agreement with experimental values even without introducing any corrections beyond a rigid shift of the bands~\cite{10.1063/1.4801886,AZOUAOUI2021106090,MORECHEVALIER2025100674}.

 Within our theoretical approach, we obtain quantitative results by consistently comparing coherent systems, e.g. a system containing an impurity with the corresponding pristine system of the same dimensionality.
-When we compare energy dependent functions—such as transmission, Seebeck coefficient and conductance of corresponding systems (namely in Figures \ref{fig:cond_Seebeck_155v}, \ref{fig:cond_Seebeck_333v}, \ref{fig:cond_Seebeck_155O}, \ref{fig:cond_Seebeck_333O}, \ref{fig:TL_cond_333}, \ref{fig:155_model}, \ref{fig:333_Seebeck})—we shift them on the energy scale to ensure structural correspondence.
+When we compare energy dependent functions—such as transmission, Seebeck coefficient and conductance of corresponding systems (namely in Figures \ref{fig:cond_Seebeck_155v}, \ref{fig:cond_Seebeck_333v}-\ref{fig:155_model})—we shift them on the energy scale to ensure structural correspondence.
 Specifically, this is best achieved in (1×)5×5\textit{+s} systems when the transmittances of the quantum channels associated with the highest-energy valence bands are aligned, and in (3×)3×3\textit{+s} systems when the central values of the fundamental gaps are matched at the same energy.

 In Figure~\ref{fig:cond_Seebeck_155v} (panel~\textit{a}), we compare the calculated transmittance functions for the (1×)5×5\textit{+s} systems in pure (155) and BT defected configurations, containing central vacancies (155\textit{v}).
 The same kind of defect is examined in BT (3×)3×3\textit{+s} models in Figure \ref{fig:cond_Seebeck_333v}.
 We observe a significant reduction in the profile of the Seebeck function in the systems with the shortest periodicity (155\textit{v}, Figure~\ref{fig:cond_Seebeck_155v}, panel~\textit{b}).
 The energy-dependent transmission function of the BT 155\textit{v} systems differs notably from that of the corresponding pure system (155), remaining finite in the region from 0.1 to 0.3~eV and exhibiting lower values in the range from 0.2 to 0.35~eV (Figure~\ref{fig:cond_Seebeck_155v}, panel~\textit{a}).
 These differences between transmission functions underlie the different profiles of the Seebeck coefficient functions and are largely due to structural modifications induced by the relaxation of the lattice in the presence of vacancies, as visible when comparing the transmission functions of relaxed and unrelaxed system in Figure~\ref{fig:cond_Seebeck_155v} (panel~\textit{a}).